 You will be required to have:

-All applicant must be able to demonstrate proficiency in the English Language.
-Applicants who require a Tier 4 student visa may need to provide a Secure English Language Test (SELT).
-For more information about English qualifications please see our English Language requirements.
+To study a degree at London Met, you must be able to demonstrate proficiency in the English language.
+If you require a Student visa you may need to provide the results of a Secure English Language Test (SELT) such as Academic IELTS.
+For more information about English qualifications please see our English language requirements.

-The modules listed below are for the academic year 2018/19 and represent the course modules at this time.
+The modules listed below are for the academic year 2021/22 and represent the course modules at this time.
 Modules and module details (including, but not limited to, location and time) are subject to change over time.